-ESA takes responsibility for the common supply policy with the view to ensuring the security of supply in the short-, medium- and long-term.
-It aims to prevent excessive dependence of Community users on any single external supplier, service provider or design through appropriate diversification, in line with the REPowerEU Communication and relevant political decisions and to facilitate existence, where and when possible, European supply production capacities to ensure the Community independency.
-ESA actions support and complement, as appropriate, the EU policy framework and objectives related to energy security and security of supply in the nuclear sector.
+ESA takes responsibility for the common supply policy with a view to ensuring the security of supply in the short-, medium- and long-term.
+Through appropriate diversification, in line with the European Energy Security Strategy and the REPowerEU Communication and relevant political decisions, it aims to prevent excessive dependence of Community users on any single external supplier, service provider or design and to facilitate existence, where and when possible, of European supply production capacities in the interest of the EU's strategic autonomy, in particular as regards fuel design and supply.
+ESA's actions support and complement, as appropriate, the EU policy framework and objectives related to energy security and security of supply in the nuclear sector.